-Personal hygiene
+❖ Personal hygiene

-You can continue to shower as normal after you leave hospital.
+You will normally bathe or shower while you are in hospital, and this can continue as normal after you leave hospital.

 ❖ Diet

 You don't usually need to follow a special diet.
 If you need to change what you eat, we will give you advice before you go home.